entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-profile.md

 ```
 ent pro use [profileName]
 ```
-This attempts to fully restore a profile by informing the login and related Entando applications.
+This initializes the profile ent should use by default.

 ## Local Profile